olmallet81/URT/README.md

 ![tab1](https://cloud.githubusercontent.com/assets/20603093/21957101/8aca6e06-da87-11e6-91e4-2c4f8f359f45.png)

 ## R wrapper
-In this sections we are going to compare the performance of the R wrappers, R6 classes and Rcpp functions with the original C++ code using the linear algebra library Armadillo by running ./URT/R/benchmark.R:
+In this sections we are going to compare the performance of RccpURT, R6 classes and Rcpp functions with the original URT in C++ code using the linear algebra library Armadillo by running ./URT/R/benchmark.R:

 ```R
 suppressMessages(library(RcppURT))